vicjuhl/fake-news/README.md

 Inference and evaluation can be run on either the validation set or the test or LIAR sets without training the models again (a liar set, preprocessed by us is available in the root of the data_files folder).
 Note that the validation set argument still needs to be passed as e.g. -v 2, even when running on the test sets.
 To run with liar, use -l 1.
 To run with test split 1, use -t 1.

-The results of the inference and evaluation is dumped to fake-news/model_files/ TODO.
+The results of the inference and evaluation is dumped to fake-news/model_files/ and fake-news/model_files_shared/.

 Please consult help messages of fake-news/model_pipeline.py for instructions on custom runs.